NETwork-Inc/freshsales/README.md

 ## Integration Tests and Code Coverage

 To run integration tests, you'll need to set FS_DOMAIN and FS_API_KEY environment variables.
-In addition, you should have a view called "Recently Modified" for contacts, accounts and deals.
+In addition, you should have a view with all objects "All Contacts" for contacts and similarly "All Accounts" for accounts and "All Deals" for deals.
 Then simply run:

 ```
 python -m pytest